bradydowling/the-sarahpist/README.md

 3. Edit the text, links, or other content as needed
 4. Save the file
 5. Refresh the website to see your changes
+6. Run `yarn generate` to update the HTML file with the changes from the YAML file

 ### Content Structure